 The following table illustrates how the chances of winning parlays compares to the payouts received as the number of bets is increased (assume each bet comes at the standard -110 juice and has a 50% chance of winning).

 Comparing the percentages may not do justice to the difference between the implied and true probabilities at first glance.
 I mean, the odds of hitting a five-team parlay are only 0.51 percentage points less than what the books are implying … that sounds like nothing.

 That's not, however, how the comparison should be read.
 Instead, consider that the 2.07% probability is implying that the outcome is about 33% (0.51/1.56 = 0.33) more likely than it actually is.

 A single bet, for comparison, implies the outcome is just 4.8% (2.38/50 = 0.048) more likely than it actually is.

 And obviously, you're much more likely to find edges attacking a 4.8% gap than a 33% one.

-All that aside, however, there’s still something to be said for giving up an edge in exchange for a bit of fun.
-Parlaying should never be seen as a long-term money-making strategy, because it isn’t, but responsibly parting with a few bucks for a nice thrill and an even nicer potential payout can always provide some entertainment.
+All that aside, there's still something to be said for giving up an edge in exchange for a bit of fun by responsibly parting with a few bucks for a nice thrill and an even nicer potential payout, and you can enhance your experience by using the BetMGM Bonus code to try it out.
+Parlaying should never be seen as a long-term money-making strategy because it isn't, but it can always provide some entertainment.